 Unilateral hydronephrosis is swelling of one kidney due to a backup of urine.

-Treatment and prognosis for unilateral hydronephrosis depend on what is causing the kidney swelling.
+Treatment depends on the cause of the kidney swelling.
 Treatment may include:

 Hydronephrosis; Chronic hydronephrosis; Acute hydronephrosis; Urinary obstruction